ggsagg/Queries-Optimization/readme.md

 # Querys Optimization

-## Using Apache Spark and AWS to measure and observe different querys optimizations
+## Using Apache Spark and AWS to measure and observe different querys optimizations using Covid19 DATA

 This project studies different querys under a Covid19 dataset as a case study to observe different optimizations and architectures in Apache Spark.